RomualdRousseau/Any2Json-Documents/docs/tutorial_3.md

 ## Load base model

 To parse a document, any2Json needs a model that will contains the parameters required to the parsing.
-Instead to start from an empty Model (See [Tutorail 6](tutorial_6.md)), we will start from an existing one and we will adapt it for our document.
+Instead to start from an empty Model (See [Tutorail 7](tutorial_7.md)), we will start from an existing one and we will adapt it for our document.
+You can find a list an details of all models [here](https://github.com/RomualdRousseau/Any2Json-Models/).

-The base model is "sales-english" that has been trained over 400+ english documents containing distributor data and with a large range of different layouts.
-In the GitHub, you can find several models for different languages to start with.
+The base model, we will use, is "sales-english" that has been trained on 400+ english documents containing distributor data and with a large range of different layouts.

 The base model already recognize some entities such as DATE and NUMBER.
 We will setup the model to add one new entity PRODUCTNAME and we will configure a layex to extract the different elements of the documents.
 You can find more details